andremmandrade/pgbouncer/README.md

 ### PgBouncer Configuration (`pgbouncer.ini`)

+For a complete list of all configuration options, please refer to the PGBouncer official documentation.

 The main configuration is located in `deployment/config-ini.yaml`.
 Key settings include:

 *   `listen_addr` & `listen_port`: Set to `*` and `6432` to listen on all interfaces inside the pod.